 After you’ve identified readings for your online course, consider their availability for students.
 An online student may be geographically distant, or have a schedule that’s not compatible with visiting the on-campus library.
 A great option is to reserve readings online.
 At UNCG, instructors can place readings on e-reserve through UNCG’s Jackson Library for students to access 24/7.

 Web accessibility is another priority when selecting course readings.
 As an instructor, you are responsible for fostering an inclusive and equitable learning environment for all students, especially people with disabilities.
 Ensuring your course readings are accessible for all students is vital to the course development and teaching process.
-Read more about typical accessibility issues and accommodations at UNCG to help determine if the readings you select are accessible for your students and what you can do if they are not, and refresh yourself on the legal rules and regulations covered in Part 1 (specifically ADA).
+Read more about common accessibility issues affecting students.
+Being familiar with these issues will help you think more accessibly when choosing reading materials for your courses.
+Also, refresh yourself on the legal rules and regulations covered in Part 1 (specifically ADA).

 Don’t steal content!
 It can be tempting to do a quick Google search and snag whatever pops up first, but always check to make sure you have copyright permissions to use the content.
 Search for materials in the public domain or that are available under a Creative Commons license.
 The UNCG library also has extensive resources regarding fair use and copyright restrictions for various readings and other materials you may want to include in your course.
 Check out the Distance Education site for guidelines, but always check with your institution directly for their most updated policies.
 You may also consider utilizing Open Educational Resources (OER), public domain materials instructors may alter and use within their courses.
 OER can be an excellent option for free literature and other materials.